What You Cannot Bring on a Cruise (And What to Know Before Packing)

 Cruise lines also have rules regarding alcohol brought onboard by passengers.

-Some cruise lines allow guests to bring a limited amount of wine or champagne when boarding, but hard liquor is typically not permitted.
+Some allow guests to bring a limited amount of wine or champagne when boarding, but hard liquor is typically not permitted.

-The exact policy can vary by cruise line, so travelers should always review the specific guidelines before the trip.
+Policies vary by cruise line, so it is always worth checking the details before your trip.

 Candles and Open-Flame Items

-Items that create an open flame are generally prohibited on cruise ships.
+Items that create an open flame are generally prohibited.

 - candles